 Available with Geostatistical Analyst license.

-Tools to predict values at unmeasured locations.
+The Interpolation toolset contains tools that predict values at unmeasured locations.

 Interpolates a surface using a kernel that is based upon the heat equation and allows one to use raster and feature barriers to redefine distances between input points.

 EBK Regression Prediction is a geostatistical interpolation method that uses Empirical Bayesian Kriging with explanatory variable rasters that are known to affect the value of the data that you are interpolating.
 This approach combines kriging with regression analysis to make predictions that are more accurate than either regression or kriging can achieve on their own.

 Empirical Bayesian kriging is an interpolation method that accounts for the error in estimating the underlying semivariogram through repeated simulations.